Improving Transferability of Adversarial Examples via Bayesian Attacks: Bayesian Attack for Improved Transferability

 In Eqs.~(\ref{eq:attack}) and~(\ref{eq:iterative_attack}), Bayesian model averaging is used to predict the label of a deterministic model input.
 Such perturbation optimization processes solely consider the diversity of models, while the diversity of model inputs is overlooked.
 Nevertheless, considering that different DNN models may be equipped with different pre-processing operations, given the same benign input (\eg, a clean image), $\rvx$ can be different for different models after their specific pre-processing steps.
 Moreover, even given the same $\rvx$ (which is the pre-processed model input), different models obtain different $\widehat{\Deltax}_t$.
-Therefore, introducing input diversity into Eqs.~(\ref{eq:attack}) and~(\ref{eq:iterative_attack}) may also be beneficial to the transferability of generated adversarial examples.
+Therefore, following the motivation of improving the model diversity in our previous work~\cite{li2023making}, introducing input diversity into Eqs.~(\ref{eq:attack}) and~(\ref{eq:iterative_attack}) may also be beneficial to the transferability of generated adversarial examples.

-To incorporate such diversity, we simply introduce some randomness to the model input by rewriting Eq.~(\ref{eq:iterative_attack}) as:
+To incorporate such diversity, we simply add a randomness term $\rve$ to the input $\rvx^{\mathrm{adv}}_t$.
+The randomness term should not significantly affect the model's prediction.
+Therefore, the Eq.~(\ref{eq:iterative_attack}) can be rewritten as:

-Here the randomness term $\rve$ is added linearly to the input $\rvx$ and/or accumulated perturbations $\widehat{\Deltax}_t$.
-We can also introduce more complex modifications, such as by using a Gaussian filter $g(\rvx, \widehat{\Deltax}_t,\rve)$ with a random standard deviation~\cite{wang2022deepfake}; yet, for simplicity, we discuss the linear case in this paper.
+Here the randomness term $\rve$ is added linearly to the input.
+We can also introduce more complex modifications, such as by using a Gaussian filter $g(\rvx^{\mathrm{adv}}_t,\rve)$ with a random standard deviation~\cite{wang2022deepfake}; yet, for simplicity, we discuss the linear case in this paper.
 Due to the very large number of parameters, it is intractable to perform exact inference using Eq.~(\ref{eq:iterative_attack_random_input}).
-Instead we adopt the Monte Carlo sampling to approximate the integral, where a set of $M$ models, each parameterized by $\rvw_j$, are sampled from the posterior $p(\rvw|\mathcal{D})$ and $S$ inputs are sampled from $p(\rve)$.
-The optimization problem can then be cast to maximizing
+Instead, we adopt the Monte Carlo sampling to approximate the integral, where a set of $M$ models, each parameterized by $\rvw_j$, are sampled from the posterior $p(\rvw|\mathcal{D})$, and $S$ inputs are sampled from $p(\rve|\rvw,\rvx^{\mathrm{adv}}_t)$.
+The optimization problem can then be cast to